Sujendra-23/theshuttershop/README.md

 # The Shutter Shop — Starter

-This is a minimal starter skeleton for The Shutter Shop fullstack app.
+This is a minimal starter skeleton for The Shutter Shop fullstack Website.

 Backend:
 - Express + Mongoose (backend/server.js)